MicrosoftDocs/dynamics-365-intelligent-order-management/topics/enable-timeline-sales-order.md

 This document describes how to enable timeline capabilities on the **Sales order** form in Dynamics 365 Intelligent Order Management.

-When the timeline is enabled on the **Sales order** form, it will list all business events raised by the orchestration flow in chronological order, which can provide valuable insights into how a sales order and its lines have been processed, and can also help explain the current status of the sales order.
+When the timeline is enabled on the **Sales order** form, it will list all business events raised by the orchestration flow in chronological order.
+This can provide valuable insights into how a sales order and its lines have been processed, and can also help explain the current status of the sales order.

 ## Enable timeline